 Elizabeth Ferry is Professor of Anthropology at Brandeis University, with interests in value, materiality, mining, and finance, and with fieldwork emphases in Mexico, Colombia, and the United States.
 She is the author of Not Ours Alone: Patrimony, Value, and Collectivity in Contemporary Mexico (2005), Minerals, Collecting, and Value across the U.S.-Mexico Border (2013), and with Stephen Ferry, La Batea, a book of photographs and writings about small-scale gold mining in Colombia (2017).
 In addition to her academic work, she has written articles, poetry and flash fiction for, among other publications, Public Books, Living Anthropologically, Platypus, MiningWatch, Salamander Magazine and Flash Fiction Online.

-John Plotz is Professor of English at Brandeis University.
+John Plotz is Barbara Mandell Professor of the Humanities and Professor of English at Brandeis University.
 His books include The Crowd: British Literature and Public Politics (2000), Portable Property: Victorian Culture on the Move (2008), and Semi-Detached: The Aesthetics of Virtual Experience since Dickens (Princeton, 2017) as well as a children’s book, Time and the Tapestry: A William Morris Adventure.
 His recent work on Doris Lessing, Ursula Le Guin and Richard Jefferies is part of an ongoing project on the satiric and comic underpinnings of science fiction, Why Man?
 A former Guggenheim Fellow, he is also a 2018-19 Fellow at the Newhouse Humanities Center at Wellesley College.
 He edits the B-Sides feature in Public Books.